Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RuzL7DdAJ1o.md

 ### Transcript

-> any plans to add more animals enemies are dangerous yep the big crab as i call us i kill acegaming said
+> any plans to add more animals enemies are dangerous yep the big crab as I call us I kill acegaming said